tsonak23/Data-Cleaning_SQL_Layoffs/README.md

 where industry like 'Crypto%'

---Cleaned the 'Location' column by removing extra spaces from identical values--
+#️⃣--Cleaned the 'Location' column by removing extra spaces from identical values--

 select distinct(location) from layoffs_staging2